feincms/feincms/docs/page.rst

 * :mod:`feincms.module.extensions.ct_tracker` --- Content type cache

-  Helps reduce database queries if you have three or more content types.
+  Helps reduce database queries if you have three or more content types by caching in the database which content types are available on each page.
+  If this extension is used, ``Page._ct_inventory`` has to be nullified after adding and/or removing content blocks, otherwise changes might not be visible in the frontend.
+Saving the page instance accomplishes this.

 * :mod:`feincms.module.extensions.datepublisher` --- Date-based publishing